-The Federal Energy Management Program (FEMP) recently updated energy-efficiency requirements for Federal procurement of commercial boilers, water-cooled ice machines, and industrial (high/low bay) luminaires, and established new efficiency requirements for suspended luminaires.
+The Federal Energy Management Program (FEMP) updated energy-efficiency requirements for Federal procurement of commercial boilers, water-cooled ice machines, and industrial (high/low bay) luminaires, and established new efficiency requirements for suspended luminaires.

 Personnel involved in procurement for any of these four product categories should follow the links above to review the updated and new efficiency requirements on the FEMP website, and then include the efficiency requirements in the technical specifications for any procurement actions.
 Federal agencies are required by law to procure only products that meet or exceed the FEMP-designated level of efficiency.